PolaricServer/AIS-plugin/README.md

 and rescue service in Norway.
 It consists of a web application and a server program (APRS daemon).

-This is a plugin that can read AIS data from a TCP stream and and present AIS vessels as moving points on the map.
+This is a plugin that can read AIS data from a TCP stream or a serial port and and present AIS vessels as moving points on the map.
 It is used on aprs.no with data from the Norwegian Maritime Authority.